mjaschmidt/bulk-extractor-ai/README.md

 # Bulk Extractor AI

-An intelligent file extraction application that leverages Large Language Models (LLMs) to parse a batch of files and return structured data based on natural language prompts.
+An AI tool that uses Large Language Models (LLMs) to automate the process of extracting valuable information from large sets of files, such as emails or documents, into a structured format like JSON.

 ---